8’544’527

 Federal Statistical Office FSO - 28.01.2020

-health sector information such as the number of beds and the number of doctors per inhabitants.
-The number of beds per inhabitants corresponds to the total number of beds, including intensive and acute care unit beds, clinical beds and
+Used for the map (General) and the bubble chart (Weatlh).
+This dataset contains information per canton, including indicators such as population density, gross domestic product per capita, and health sector data such as the number of beds and doctors per inhabitant.
+The number of beds per inhabitant corresponds to the total number of beds, encompassing intensive care, acute care units, clinical beds, and psychiatric beds

 Liste zertifizierte (anerkannte) Intensivstationen